NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

 _Figure 3 - Typical manufacturer equipment performance report ([source](https://www.climatemaster.com/download/18.274be999165850ccd5b5c48/1535543869128/lc517-climatemaster-commercial-tranquility-compact-belt-drive-tchv-series-water-source-heat-pump-submittal-set.pdf))_

-Since the rated power is calculated from the rated capacity, when auto-sizing water-to-air coils using these objects, users currently have to input a de-rated Coefficient Of Performance (COP) that is calculated at 85&deg;F EWT and peak design EAWT.
-Additionally, when both a cooling and heating coil are modeled, the rated capacity of the heating coil is set to be the same as the cooling coil, however, the rating conditions between cooling and heating operation are very different, this also requires users to input a de-rated heating COP.
+Since the rated power is calculated from the rated capacity and rated COP, when auto-sizing water-to-air coils using these objects the rated capacity should be calculated based on the design load on the coil and the design temperatures and not calculated assuming a 85&deg;F design EWT for all cases.
+Additionally, when both a cooling and heating coil are modeled, the rated capacity of the heating coil is currently set to be the same as the cooling coil, however, the rating conditions between cooling and heating operation are very different which typically results in very different rated heating and cooling capacity for a specific unit.

-This document proposes to add new reference or rated temperature inputs (in the code, EnergyPlus uses the "rated" terminology but "reference" might be more general) for both the `Coil:Cooling:WaterToAirHeatPump:EquationFit` and `Coil:Heating:WaterToAirHeatPump:EquationFit` objects.
-These new inputs would be used to, in conjunction with the capacity and COP inputs, determine the correct reference or rated power when auto-sizing these coil objects.
-This is mostly relevant, but not limited, to code compliance modeling where users rely on the simulation software the calculate the correct autosized rated capacity and power.
+This document proposes to add new rated temperature inputs for both the `Coil:Cooling:WaterToAirHeatPump:EquationFit` and `Coil:Heating:WaterToAirHeatPump:EquationFit` objects.
+These new inputs would be used to, in conjunction with the capacity and COP inputs, make sure that the correct rated power when auto-sizing these coil objects is used in the simulation.
+This is mostly relevant, but not limited, to code compliance modeling where users rely on the simulation software to calculate the correct autosized rated capacity and power.

-In addition to the `Coil:*:WaterToAirHeatPump:EquationFit`, we propose to make the same changes to the `Coil:*:WaterToAirHeatPump:VariableSpeedEquationFit` because sizing is pretty similar even though the simulation for these objects is done differently.

 ## E-mail and  Conference Call Conclusions ##

 ## Overview ##

-New reference or rated temperature inputs (EnergyPlus (I/O and code) uses the "rated" terminology but "reference" might be more general and is currently used by the chiller objects) for both the `Coil:Cooling:WaterToAirHeatPump:EquationFit` and `Coil:Heating:WaterToAirHeatPump:EquationFit` objects.
-These new inputs would be used in conjunction with the capacity and COP inputs to determine the correct reference or rated power when auto-sizing coils.
+Adding new rated temperature inputs for both the `Coil:Cooling:WaterToAirHeatPump:EquationFit` and `Coil:Heating:WaterToAirHeatPump:EquationFit` objects.
+These new inputs would be used in conjunction with the capacity and COP inputs to determine the correct rated power when auto-sizing coils.

 ## Approach ##

 ### Core Changes ###

-The reference or rated capacity is currently calculated as follows (in the `SizeHVACWaterToAir` function).
+The rated capacity is currently calculated as follows (in the `SizeHVACWaterToAir` function).

 ```
 ratioTWB = (MixWetBulb + 273.15) / 283.15;